branyang02/notie/src/pages/notes/CSO2/cso2.md

 <blockquote class="definition">

-**Read After Write (RAW) Hazard**: a data hazard where an instruction reads a register before a previous instruction writes to it.
+A **Read-After-Write (RAW)** data hazard occurs when the pipeline creates the potential for an instruction to read an operand before a prior instruction writes to it.

 </blockquote>